padrino/padrino-docs/guides/03_features/03_padrino-cache.html.md

 Possible uses for fragment caching might include:

-- a ‘feed’ of some items on a page
+- a 'feed' of some items on a page
 - output fetched (by proxy) from an API on a third-party site
 - parts of your page which are largely static/do not need re-rendering every request